Invariants of $\mathbb{Z}/p$-Homology 3-Spheres from the Abelianization of the Level-p Mapping Class Group: Introduction

-This Theorem provides us with a bridge between the topological problem that is to find invariants of mod-$d$ homology $3$-spheres and the purely algebraic problem that is to find families of $2$-cocycles on the mod-$d$ Torelli group satisfying the conditions of the aforementioned theorem.
+These two theorems provide us with a bridge between the topological problem that is to find invariants of mod-$d$ homology $3$-spheres and the purely algebraic problem that is to find families of $2$-cocycles on the level-$d$ mapping class group satisfying the conditions of the aforementioned theorems.

-To construct families of $2$-cocycles directly on the mod-$d$ Torelli group is not a priori easier than to construct directly invariants, but now we can take the advantage of being able to pull-back cocycles from easier to understand quotients of the mod-$d$ Torelli groups, and our most natural candidate is given by the abelianizations of these groups.
-For convenience in the sequel we shift from an integer $d$ to a prime number $p\geq 5$.
-In \cite{per}, \cite{sato_abel} independently B.~Perron and M.~Sato computed the abelianization of the mod-$p$ Torelli group getting a split short exact sequence of $\mathbb{Z}/p$-modules, which turns out to uniquely split as a sequence of $\mathcal{M}_{g,1}$-modules:
+To construct families of $2$-cocycles directly on the level-$d$ mapping class group is not a priori easier than to construct directly invariants.
+However now we can take advantage of being able to pull-back cocycles from easier to understand quotients of the level-$d$ mapping class groups, and our most natural candidate is given by the abelianizations of these groups.
+For convenience in the sequel we shift from an arbitrary integer $d$ to a prime number $p\geq 5$.
+Set $H=H_1(\Sigma_g;\mathbb{Z})$, $H_p = H_1(\Sigma_g;\mathbb{Z}/p)$ and let $\mathfrak{sp}_{2g}(\mathbb{Z}/p)$ be the symplectic Lie algebra with coefficients in $\mathbb{Z}/p$.
+In \cite{per}, \cite{Putman_abel}, \cite{sato_abel} independently B.~Perron, A.~Putman and M.~Sato computed the abelianization of the level-$p$ mapping class group $\mathcal{M}_{g,1}[p]$, for an odd prime $p$ and an integer $g\geq 3$, getting a split short exact sequence of $\mathbb{Z}/p$-modules, which turns out to uniquely split as a sequence of $\mathcal{M}_{g,1}$-modules:

-In the integral case (c.f. \cite{pitsch}), one gets the Casson invariant by pulling-back a unique candidate cocycle from the $\Lambda^3 H,$ part of the abelianization of the Torelli group.
+In the integral case (cf. \cite{pitsch}), one gets the Casson invariant by pulling-back the unique candidate cocycle from $\Lambda^3 H,$ part of the abelianization of the Torelli group.
 Applying the same strategy in our case, we were surprised to see that the suitable families of $2$-cocycles come from the side that we did not expect: